Lcocks/2508_DS5111_epx8hh/README.md

 Now following the same logic as before, edit the '.gitignore' file to disregard the .csv and .html files types.

-After this is complete you can add, commit, and push to the new branch(which should display with `git branch`.
+After this is complete you can add, commit, and push to the new branch(which should display with `git branch`).

+Step 4:

+Navigate to the root directory of the repo, `cd` into the `bin/` directory and review the `my_normalizer.py` file with `cat my_normalizer.py`.

+	This should contain 2 function for each of the csv files from Yahoo and WSJ.
+Feel free to run the script by exiting the file and (with your environment active) run `python3 my_normalizer.py`.
+2 files should be created and within those normalized stock data should display.

+There should be no need to update git as nothing has changed (since we ran the python script, the created files are .csv and therefore ignored by git since our `.git/ignore` updates).